Everything you need to know about money and traveling for your next trip abroad.

 Can I use my debit card?

 Mastercard and Visa are universally accepted, be it credit or debit.
-Discover is also welcomed in many places, but not all.
-Note that if you are planning to take a Self-Drive tour, your Discover card will not be accepted.
-You must have another valid credit card.
+AmEx is also welcomed in many places, but not all.
 American Express fees are among the highest for retailers.

 Other Money Tips